• Skip to primary navigation

 • Exemplify the Core Values through personal contributions of energy, time, creativity, and skills for the advancement of humanity.

-• The recipient must be in full-time service to Texas A&M University as a faculty or administration member.
+• The recipient must be currently employed in full-time service to Texas A&M University as a faculty or administration member.
 No distinction will be made between junior faculty, professors of the practice, and/or tenured faculty.

 Required Nomination Documents: